 During this time of uncertainty, UniqueHR is here to help.
 Companies are working hard to retain their employees, while still keeping their businesses financially sound.
-The government recently passed several acts that affect small businesses.
+If this applies to you then I suggest you click here now.
+You’ll find just the help you need there.
+It is also important to understand that the government recently passed several acts that affect small businesses.
 The Small Business Administration (SBA) is providing companies with alternatives to employee layoffs and hour reductions.
 We have complied a list of resources below to help guide you through the options available.
 We suggest you consult your accountant, CPA or attorney before deciding what path is best for you and your business.
+APM accountants dublin can assist you in the preparation of the annual financial statements of your company and to assist you in the filing of the Annual Return.
+Also, the difference between a financial planner and wealth management advisory is explained by Hawley Advisors here.

 If you have any questions, please don’t hesitate to reach out to us at Unique.
 Please know that we are here for you.